thorasine/ssc-flairbot/README.md

 **Configuration**

-Import the dependencies through Maven and have an mySQL database running and the dev must also create and fill in the following files with the necessary credentials:
+Import the dependencies through Maven and have a mySQL database running and the dev must also create and fill in the following files with the necessary credentials:
 * [application.yml](https://github.com/thorasine/ssc-flairbot/blob/master/src/main/resources/application.yml.example)
 * [SecretFile.java](https://github.com/thorasine/ssc-flairbot/blob/master/src/main/java/ssc_flairbot/SecretFile.java.example)